Goldbeaters PE grant 2018-2019

 The government give extra funding to schools to be spent on sport in school.
 Last year the government doubled the amount, allowing us to allocate more to sport at the Federation.
 Our aim is to increase sporting opportunities for children regardless of their economic background or ability, and also to improve the quality of the provision they receive at no or very little cost to parents.

 All children take part in extended day activities, provided free of charge.
 We now offer 39 active clubs available to the children of Goldbeaters, none of which are chargeable to the parents therefore making them accessible to all.
-These clubs offer a broad range of activities from dodgeball and yoga to football and basketball.
+These clubs offer a broad range of activities from dodgeball and zumba to football and NFL, before and after school.
 Please see our club list for the full range.
-This has seen our participation in extra curricular activity rise to 92% of pupils - who as a result now meet the government guidelines of 3 hours of PE a week.
-65% of our pupils exceed these guidelines - participating in 4 hours plus a week.
+This has seen our participation in extracurricular activity rise to 94% of pupils - who as a result now meet the government guidelines of 3 hours of PE a week.
+69% of our pupils exceed these guidelines - participating in 4 hours plus a week.

-We are also able to spend our premium funding coaches to run our "Go Fit", "Go Shine" & "Go Comp" initiatives, which enable us to provide support for our emerging students and enhance the talents of our more able.
+We are also able to spend our premium funding coaches to run our "Go Fit", "Go Shine", "Go Comp" and “Body Smart” initiatives, which enable us to provide substantial support for our emerging students and enhance the talents of our more able alongside the curriculum.
 This is evident in our regular attendance at inclusive festivals and ongoing success in competitions & leagues.
 We have recently won the participation award for the most events attended within the Borough of Barnet for the 5th year in a row, the Platinum School Games Award (given for 5 golds in a row!) and have represented the Borough in inclusive events such as Boccia plus pathway events such as Hockey every year for the last five, Please access our other sporting pages for more information on this.
 We also support a weekend football side for our most talented footballers, which is now in its fifth season.
 Previous initiatives are also supported such as “Shine Academy” although these are now sustainable within the school budget should the funding be withdrawn.

 All initiatives that are funded through the Sports Premium are embedded into the school by moving them into the budget to ensure the opportunities are sustainable for the children.